artainmo/DevOps/cloud/README.md

 Inference Pipelines allows chaining multiple inference containers into one pipeline of results.
 It can create linear sequences of 2-15 containers.
 For example you can combine your pre-processing, predictions and related post-processing, all in different containers who are chained together.
 It can handle both real-time inference and batch transforms.

+MLOps refers to managing the pipeline/workflow surrounding the building, testing and deployment of ML models.<br>
+A Kubernetes pipeline based ML infrastructure can be integrated in SageMaker using Amazon SageMaker Operators for Kubernetes or Components for Kubeflow Pipelines.
+Hybrid ML workflows where Kubernetes lies partly on-premises and is partly integrated with SageMaker in cloud is possible.
+This may be desirable if some sensitive information should stay on premises.
+SageMaker Operators can be installed on Amazon Elastic Kubernetes (EKS) to create SageMaker jobs via the Kubernetes API.
+Components for Kubeflow Pipelines integrates SageMaker with the Kubeflow MLOps solution under Kubernetes.
+Different components are available to use within the Kubeflow pipeline such as for processing, hyperparameter optimization, training and inference in SageMaker.<br>
+It is possible to have MLOps in SageMaker only, without using Kubernetes, via SageMaker Projects.
+SageMaker Projects is SageMaker Studio's MLOps solution with CI/CD.
+Such a pipeline allows building images, process data, train, evaluate, deploy and monitor/update models.
+For building and deploying ML solutions it will use code repositories and for defining/chaining the steps it will use SageMaker Pipelines.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>